SCHOOLS AND READING

-In Australia the acrimonious debate about the best teaching method to use has been labelled the Reading Wars.
+The acrimonious debate about the best teaching method to use has been labelled ‘The Reading Wars’.
 This debate has continued over many years, despite the fact that there is overwhelming evidence to show that explicit and systematic instruction of phonics is the most effective method.
 See, for example, the 2016 report, Read About It: Scientific Evidence for Effective Teaching of Reading by Kerry Hempenstall and edited by Jennifer Buckingham.

 A 2019 Research Report by Jennifer Buckingham and Linda Meeks found that, in their review of 116 literacy units in undergraduate initial teacher education courses, only 4% had a focus on “how to teach beginning readers in the first few years of school.”

-Which teaching method is followed in any particular school seems to depend on which side of the debate the principle and/or the head teacher for literacy is on, and, in turn, where they received their education.
+Until now, which teaching method is followed in any particular school has seemed to depend on which side of the debate the principle and/or the head teacher for literacy is on, and, in turn, where they received their education.
 In the absence of a government mandate, it is a lottery that determines how children learn to read – arguably the most important thing they will learn at school.
 Australian schools have been trending downwards on international literacy scorecards for several years, and it doesn’t seem unreasonable to link this decline to the lack of a coherent approach to the teaching of reading in the schools.

 For expert analysis of the issues, there are several articles on the Five from Five website, as well as this debate: